 Here are some of the District 6490 committees within Community Service that help carry out the mission of Community Service:

-District grants fund small-scale, short-term activities that address needs in our community and communities abroad
+The committee accepts, reviews, and recommends District grants for approval.
+District Grants fund small-scale, short-ter m activities that address needs in our community and communities abroad. .

 District Grants are due each year by September 1.

 Click here for a summary of the 2020-2021 Grants that were awarded.

 The Basic Education and Literacy Committee works with clubs to implement local projects such as the high school essay contest, supports international literacy initiatives, and distributes the Cardinal Care Funds.